AntonioGarosi/One-Thing/log.md

 ## 23:33
 It was a day full of job-related work, so no progress even for the jam submission, which is a bit lame.
 But during the day I was often thinking about how to change that manager, how to fine-tune that parses, how to coordinate those events and so on.
 All day I was thinking about getting back to code One Thing.
 And now I can.
 Ludum Dare might be over, but not my will to continue.

+## Tuesday 21th

+## 01:59
+When a developer doesn't oversee, bugs proliferate